What Types of Injuries Can X-Rays Detect?

 Broken Bones

 The most common reason for X-rays is to detect broken bones.
 A broken bone is also known as a fracture and can occur in a few different ways.
 When many people think of a broken bone, they picture a brightly colored cast on a broken arm or leg.
-However, a broken bone doesn’t always need a cast and in some parts of the body, it isn’t even possible.
-There are also types of broken bones known as hairline fractures where a cast may not be beneficial.
+However, a broken bone doesn’t always need a cast, and in some parts of the body, it isn’t even possible.
+There are also types of broken bones known as hairline fractures, where a cast may not be beneficial.

 Joint Injuries